-Mikal Rasheed, Ph.D., Associate Professor, Chair Najma Adam, Ph.D., Assistant Professor Job Ngwe, Ph.D., Assistant Professor Jane Peller, M.A., Professor Cathy S. Stanley, M.S.W., Ed.D., Associate Professor Asabi Yakini, Ph.D., Assistant Professor expose students to a variety of social work settings and clients who represent diverse socio-cultural backgrounds.
+Mikal Rasheed, Ph.D., Associate Professor, Chair Najma Adam, Ph.D., Assistant Professor Job Ngwe, Ph.D., Assistant Professor Jane Peller, M.A., Professor Jade S. Stanley, Ed.D., Associate Professor Asabi Yakini, Ph.D., Assistant Professor

 The Social Work program offers a Bachelors of Arts Degree in Social Work (BASW) accredited by the Council on Social Work Education.
 The curriculum is designed to prepare beginning level generalist social work practitioners who are committed to the values and ethics of the profession and the provision of quality services to diverse clients.
-Coursework and field experiences
+Coursework and field experiences expose students to a variety of social work settings and clients who represent diverse socio-cultural backgrounds.